 Is there still a way for hunters to submit deer for disease testing?

 Our new reporting system should make it easier for hunters to understand if they are in a location where the department is looking for volunteers to submit their deer for testing.
 If a hunter indicates they are in one of the disease surveillance zones, they will see a message on the harvest report confirmation page asking them to submit their deer head for testing, along with locations of where they can submit their deer head or sample for testing.
-You can also find a list of disease sample submission sites here.

 Check stations will be focused in places where we need to gather physical samples for disease testing.
 This allows us to maximize our use of staff resources for disease surveillance purposes.
 Harvested animal must be reported using harvest reporting system.
 Hunters will continue to have the opportunity to submit samples to MSU and WI labs directly for a fee.